Easy Chai Recipe

 - 4 black tea bags, such as Assam or English Breakfast

-- 2 cups 2 percent or whole milk (use coconut or coconut/almond milk for a plant-based version)
+- 2 cups 2 percent or whole milk (use coconut, coconut/almond milk, or oat for a plant-based version)

 Put the ginger, 1 tbsp each sugar and honey, vanilla, cinnamon, cardamom, cloves, nutmeg, and water into a small saucepan and simmer for 5 minutes.